hardcaz/retro-handhelds/README.md

 3 rules
 1:handheld that does have fantasy console support like chip-8 counts
 2:hardware doesent count unless it is a handheld
-3 hardware that can be made into a handheld(raspberry pi)do count
-those are the only rules
+3 hardware that can be made into a handheld(raspberry pi)do count but it has to be a specific handheld (so raspberry pi by itself does not count) those are the only rules
 # list
 gamebuino - https://gamebuino.com/